mehulagg/gitlab/doc/development/elasticsearch.md

 ### Migration options supported by the [`Elastic::MigrationWorker`](https://gitlab.com/gitlab-org/gitlab/blob/master/ee/app/workers/elastic/migration_worker.rb)

-* `batched` - Set to true to have the migration run in batches, it will re-enqueue the [`Elastic::MigrationWorker`](https://gitlab.com/gitlab-org/gitlab/blob/master/ee/app/workers/elastic/migration_worker.rb) every
+- `batched` - Set to true to have the migration run in batches, it will re-enqueue the [`Elastic::MigrationWorker`](https://gitlab.com/gitlab-org/gitlab/blob/master/ee/app/workers/elastic/migration_worker.rb) every

-* `throttle_time` - Sets the wait time in between batch runs.
+- `throttle_delay` - Sets the wait time in between batch runs.
 This time should be set high enough to allow each migration batch enough time to finish.
 Additionally, the time should be less than 30 minutes since that is how often the [`Elastic::MigrationWorker`](https://gitlab.com/gitlab-org/gitlab/blob/master/ee/app/workers/elastic/migration_worker.rb) cron worker runs.